phlundblom/esphome-p1mini/README.md

 Notable differences from esphome-p1reader are:
 * More frequent update of sensors with configurable update period (if supported by meter).
 * No additional components needed.
-RJ12 cable connects directly to D1Mini (or equivalent)
+RJ12 cable connects directly to D1 mini (or equivalent)
 * Code rewritten to not spend excessive amounts of time in calls to the `loop` function.
 This should ensure stable operation of ESPHome and might help prevent some serial communication issues.
 * Rewritten as an [external component](https://esphome.io/components/external_components) since [custom components](https://esphome.io/components/sensor/custom) are deprecated.

 ## ESPHome version
-The current version is tested with ESPHome version `2024.6.4` and the yaml *will not work with versions earlier than `2024.6.0`*.
+The current version is tested with ESPHome version `2024.7.3` and the yaml *will not work with versions earlier than `2024.6.0`*.

 ## Verified meter hardware / supplier
 * [Sagemcom T211](https://www.ellevio.se/globalassets/content/el/elmatare-produktblad-b2c/ellevio_produktblad_fas3_t211_web2.pdf) / Ellevio, Skånska Energi